1871fotc/1871fotc.github.io/docs/stories/weather.md

 # At the mercy of the weather

+**Stories about people in Toowong Cemetery that were impacted by the weather**

 <figure markdown>
   ![The 'Young Australia' wrecked at Moreton Island](../assets/young-australia-ship-wrecked.jpeg){ width="70%" }
   <figcaption markdown>[The 'Young Australia' wrecked at Moreton Island, Queensland](https://collections.slsa.sa.gov.au/resource/PRG+1373/5/9) — State Library of South Australia  - PRG 1373/5/9</figcaption>
 </figure>

+Use the [Toowong Cementry map](../index.md#toowong-cemetery-map) to help you visit the graves in this story.

 <!--
 ![Map](../assets/toowong-identities-1-map.png){ width="40%" }